ampproject/amphtml/extensions/amp-analytics/amp-analytics.md

 </amp-analytics>
 ```

-{% call callout('Read on', type='read') %}
+{% call callout('Tip', type='success') %}
-Learn more about AMP Analytics in the [Deep Dive into AMP Analytics](https://www.ampproject.org/docs/guides/analytics/deep_dive_analytics) guide.
+For some common tracking use cases (e.g., page views, page clicks, scrolling, etc.) see [Analytics: Use Cases](https://www.ampproject.org/docs/guides/analytics/use_cases).
 {% endcall %}

-## Analytics vendors

-See [Analytics Vendors](https://www.ampproject.org/docs/guides/analytics/analytics-vendors.html) for a list of vendors that provide built-in support for `amp-analytics`.

-## Configuration
+## Specifying configuration data

-Configuration data may be specified inline (as shown in the example above) or fetched remotely by specifying a URL in the
-`config` attribute.
-Additionally, built-in configuration for popular analytics vendors can be selected by using
-the `type` attribute.

-If configuration data from more than one of these sources is used, the configuration objects (vars, requests and triggers) will
-be merged together such that **(i) remote configuration takes precedence over inline configuration and (ii) inline configuration
-takes precedence over vendor configuration**.
+In the `<amp-analytics>` element, you specify a JSON configuration object that contains the details for what to measure and where to send the analytics data.

-The `<amp-analytics>` configuration object uses the following format:
+The configuration object for `<amp-analytics>` uses the following format:

 ```javascript
 {